Mostly true stories of joy, enlightenment, and just one damned thing after another.

 When I tell you that he loves this brush I am understating it.
 He can't get enough of the thing.
 Wants to keep it all to himself too.
 I've tried to convey the wisdom of the Middle Way but he has no control over this aspect of his life.
 He's powerless over the brush.
 I fret that, by brushing him so often, I'm enabling him to continue his addictive behavior, but what can I do?
 He's my cat!

-While I stood in meditative trance, my attention focused on the hairbrush, his sixth sense alerted him, causing him to give voice.
+While I stood in a meditative trance, my attention focused on the hairbrush, his sixth sense alerted him, causing him to give voice.
 I turned toward that trilling soprano and became aware that a drama was brewing somewhere in all that fur.

 There is a tide in the affairs, is the way the thought begins--Shakespeare's Julius Caesar.
 I'm sure I don't have to tell you how much this Beignet admires the work of the Bard.
 The thought doesn't end with the tide in the affairs but continues, which taken at the flood, and we know of course that having the brush in my hand becomes to this cat, the height of the flood.
 Then comes the payoff, leads on to fortune.

 At this point, he no doubt thought, Here is the tide in the affair and an opportunity for a brushing and no time to lose.
 He moved forward.
 I moved back.
-It's the natural reaction when being chivied in that strong, silent, ernest manner characteristic of this breed--a fine Raggamuffin kitty.
+It's the natural reaction when being chivied in that strong, silent, earnest manner characteristic of this breed--a fine Raggamuffin kitty.

 To leap onto my chest and press me into the chair was with him the work of an instant.
 He placed his paws on my shoulders and gave me a series of head butts.
 Then he gazed deeply into my eyes and said, Let's do this.